Contact homology and virtual fundamental cycles: Statement of results

+covering the natural forgetful maps of data $\D$. \item $\#\Mbar{\vphantom{\M}}_\theta^\vir$ is nonzero only for moduli spaces of virtual dimension zero. \item $\#\Mbar{\vphantom{\M}}_\theta^\vir=\#\Mbar$ for (weakly) regular moduli spaces of dimension zero.
+In particular, if a moduli space is empty then its virtual count is zero. \item The virtual moduli counts satisfy the ``master equation''

-for all $\{(\gamma^+_i,\Gamma^-_i,\beta_i)\}_{i\in I}$, where the left hand side denotes the sum over all codimension one boundary strata of the relevant products of \eqref{countsI} (using $\theta^{0,1,2}$), \eqref{countsII} (using $\theta^{01,12,02}$), \eqref{countsIV}, and inverse covering multiplicities of intermediate orbits (this sum is finite by compactness). \end{rlist} \end{maintheorem}
+where the left hand side denotes the sum over all codimension one boundary strata of the relevant products of virtual moduli counts and inverse covering multiplicities of intermediate orbits (this sum is finite by compactness). \end{enumerate} \end{theorem}